-Manaker: Because if it's worth a look, well how much of a look?
-And how much really does it it might be well worthwhile.
+Baker: Well, I kept thinking about it.
+If you could have a well controlled trial on acupuncture, it might be well worthwhile.
 But, I looked into this and there is no agreement among those who do acupuncture on what is the way to do it.
-So, if you tried one trial and no difference was found between the controls and the experimental group, then they'll say, you how to do it."
+So, if you tried one trial and no difference was found between the controls and the experimental group, then they'll say, "Oh, well, he didn't do the acupuncture right, so give us some money and we'll show you how to do it."
 And that will go on and on and on.